Ford Falcon (AU): Development

-The above alternatives were eliminated in favour of a substantial redesign of the indigenous platform, due to concerns about the Australian market preference for high towing capacity, large interior size and local employment.
-Specific factors included, for example: research at the time indicated that 69% of Falcons were fitted with towbars and the perception that rear-wheel drive cars were better at towing; the fact that the import models had limited body style options (sedan only or sedan and wagon) and no capability to use a V8 engine.
+Ford Australia gave consideration to a revamped fifth generation Falcon and a imported replacement such as the American front-wheel drive Taurus, rear-wheel drive Crown Victoria, European rear-wheel drive Scorpio, and reportedly the Japanese rear-wheel drive Mazda 929 (then part of the Ford conglomerate).
+Ford chose to do a substantial redesign of the indigenous platform, due to concerns about the Australian market preference for high towing capacity, large interior size and local employment. factors: the fact that the import models had limited body style options (sedan only or sedan and wagon) and no capability to use a V8 engine.

-Stylistically, this new generation Falcon sported Ford's radically new global design language, labelled "New Edge".
-The aim of this design was to attract a younger generation of buyers with avant-garde looks, however, in Australia it polarized public opinion to the benefit of the more organically designed rival, the 1997 Holden Commodore (VT).
+The AU Falcon utilised Ford's New Edge design language, with the aim of the design to attract a younger generation of buyers with avant-garde looks, however, in Australia it polarized public opinion to the benefit of the more organically designed rival, the Holden Commodore (VT).

 The AU series had a very efficient 5 for the sedan (an 11% improvement over the preceding EL series) and 0.34 for the wagon.

-For the first time in Falcon's history, Independent Rear Suspension (IRS) became available as standard on some models and optional on others.
-It also featured Australian production firsts, such as Variable Cam Timing (VCT) on some 6-cylinder models and an adaptive automatic transmission on the high-performance T series with steering wheel gear shifting buttons.

 Key changes from the fifth generation Falcon included a 35 kg reduction in weight for the base car, 17.5 per cent stiffer bodyshell, and an eight per cent improvement in fuel consumption.
-Peculiarly, Ford Australia decided to use the original 1950s font for the new "Falcon" and "Futura" badges.
+The "Falcon" and "Futura" badges used the original 1950s font.

+Independent Rear Suspension (IRS) became available as standard on some models and optional on others, with a double wishbone design on an isolated subframe).
+IRS was an option on the base Forte, Fairmont and 'S' models, and standard on Fairmont Ghia, XR6 VCT and XR8 models.